mitchy28/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that switches the current user to the user betty
+script that prints all the groups the current user is part of